voedger/reqmd/design.md

   - args = append(args, tempReqs, tempSrc)
   - Run `main.execRootCmd` using args and version
     - Stdout and Stderr are captured (sout, serr)
-  - If serr is not empty then:
   - Validate serr against GoldenErrors
     - Lines are formatted as : `fmt.Sprintf("%s:%d: %s", err.FilePath, err.Line, err.Message)`
     - All lines in serr must match at least one GoldenErrors
     - All GoldenErrors must match at least one line in serr
   - Validate the tempReqs against GoldenData (ref.
 TestMarkdown section)

 Implementation requirements: